-\ If you do not qualify for Statutory Maternity Pay because you have less than 26 weeks employment or insufficient earnings, etc. you will be issued with a form SMP1 which will entitle you to apply for Maternity Allowance.
+Full Name:

+Address:

+Place of Employment:

+Payroll Reference Number (see payslip)

+My baby is due in the week beginning: [Sunday]

+The MATB1 form confirming this: [Please tick] is enclosed will be provided shortly

+I

+I intend to start my maternity leave on:

+and I apply for 39 weeks SMP

-If you intend to return to work following maternity leave and have at least 1 year's service, please complete the following section regarding Contractual Maternity Pay:
+to apply for Maternity Allowance, if applicable.
+If you intend to return to work following matern please complete the following section regarding It is my intention to return to work for at least 3 Contractual Maternit y Pay:

-It is my intention to return to work for at least 13 weeks and therefore I am applying for 12 weeks half pay in addition to Statutory Maternity Pay.
-I accept that if I am unable to return to work at the same school for at least 13 weeks I will have to repay the half-pay element of the maternity pay.
+weeks half pay in addition to Statutory Maternit work at the same school for at least 3 months I we maternity pay. y Pay.
+I accept that if I am unable to return to

-You have a choice regarding the payment of Contractual Maternity Pay.
-Please tick one of the options below:
+You have a choice regarding the payment of Cont options below: ractual Maternity Pay.
+Please tick one of the

-- A. I would like the 12 weeks half pay paid in full as it becomes due. - B. I would like the half pay to be paid when I return to work.
+A. I would like the 12 weeks half pay paid in a B. I would like the half pay to be paid when I

-Option B should be ticked by those not absolutely sure as to whether or not they will be returning for the required 13 weeks.
+Option B should be ticked by those not absolutely for the required 3 months. sure as to whether or not they will be returning

+Signed: Date: